-If you are anything like me, you like to have a plan for everything and ways to execute those plans.
+If you are anything like me, you like to have a plan for everything – and a way to execute that plan.
 You like lists to checkmark, and setting goals with dates on them.
 And you would prefer that God’s timing aligned perfectly with all your hard work, and when it doesn’t, it can be a bit stressful or painful.

 Last year Robbie had this great idea to sell everything we own, move into a 5th wheel and travel for a year.
 I jumped on board because it sounded exciting and also because it meant he would sell a ton of his stuff!
 (He has a lot of stuff – we can maybe say boarder-line hoarder?)